randy3k/SyntaxManager/README.md

 # Syntax Manager for Sublime Text 2/3

-It helps in applying settings to multiple syntaxes and applying syntax to given extensions.
+It helps in applying settings to given syntaxes and extensions.

 I don't understand why Sublime Text makes it so difficult to apply the same setting across several different syntaxes.
 For example, if someone want to enable `auto_match_enabled` for `python` and `c`, they have to create two files: